sufftea/hyper_router/README.md

 ```
 Notice the 3 types of routes:

-- `NamedRoute`: A basic route associated with a screen and a unique name.
+- `NamedRoute`: A basic route, associated with a unique name.
-- `ValueRoute<T>`: A route that expects a value of type `T`, allowing you to pass data during navigation.
+- `ValueRoute<T>`: A route that lets you to pass data to another screen.
-- `ShellRoute`: A route that wraps multiple nested navigators to display additional interface around them, such as a tab bar.
+- `ShellRoute`: A route that wraps a nested navigator with an interface surrounding it, such as a tab bar.

 The keys, associated with routes, are hidden in `RouteValue` instances:
 - `RouteName` (for `NamedRoute`) uses the provided string as its key.